The 8 elements of a story are: character, setting, plot, conflict, theme, point-of-view, tone and style.

 Below are a range of styles to consider:

-When reading The Lord of the Rings, I was bemused at just how long it took JRR Tolkein to describe a fireplace.
-While I personally prefer shorter, faster-paced novels, many of the classics have this descriptive style.
+- Highly Descriptive: When reading The Lord of the Rings, I was bemused at just how long it took JRR Tolkein to describe a fireplace.
+While I personally prefer a short story, many of the classics have this descriptive style.